rsairu/hello-world/aquarium/tetratank.md

 ## Habitat

-**Photonic** (TBD)
+**Photonic scehdule**
 ![](photonic.png)
-*(Fluval AqauSky LED app)*
+*(Fluval AqauSky LED app) As you can see from the schedule, the fish and plants have a clear diurnal schedule*

+**Tidal schedule**
+*TBD*

-* 76°F / 24.4°C
+* Temp: 76°F / 24.4°C
+* Tap pH (6-8).
+Water conditioned with cholorine removal only
+* No artificial / supplemental filtration beyond coarse and fine mechanical
 * Bare bottom water column at tech end (wave maker / heater / filter intake).
 Makes refilling super easy, also serves as feeding area.
-* No artificial / supplemental filtration beyond coarse and fine mechanical
-* Tap pH (6-8).
-Water conditioned with cholorine removal only
 * 1 inch white sand substrate over washed soil.
 Some rocks in back to create subterranean space in 3 inches of soil.
 Heavier planting in the back for fish comfort (garden/forest end).
 Natural algae not removed from here for algaevores / undisturbed habitat.

 ## Tech